 Although the vote is an advisory, non-binding vote, the Board and the Compensation Committee value the opinions of the shareholders and will take into account the outcome of the vote when considering future compensation decisions affecting the Company's named executive officers.
 We currently intend to include a shareholder advisory vote on our executive compensation program each year at our annual meeting of shareholders.

-In May 2017, shareholders voted to hold a "say on pay" vote annually.
-Shareholders are being asked to vote on an advisory resolution at the 2023 Annual Meeting to approve the frequency of the say on pay vote, as more fully described in Proposal Four below.
+In May 2023, shareholders voted to hold a "say on pay" vote annually.
 The next vote on the frequency of the say on pay vote will be held at the 2029 Annual Meeting.